GOTCHA! Fugitive Accused Of Love Triangle Murder Fled To Costa Rica From Newark: Feds

 Using the names Beth and Liz Martin, Armstrong aimed to teach yoga there, authorities said.

-She’d cut, straightened and colored what had been curly blonde hair, becoming a brunette, and was using the names Beth and Liz Martin, U.S. Marshals said.
+She’d cut, straightened and colored what had been curly blonde hair, becoming a brunette, and was using the names Beth and Liz Martin, U.S. Marshals said (see before/after photos above).

 Armstrong’s nose also appeared different and there was bruising under her eyes, which she attributed to a surfing accident, they said.